hadley/adv-r/Environments.md

 ### Exercises

-* Using `parent.env()` and a loop (or a recursive function), verify that `globalenv()` ancestors include `baseenv()` and `emptyenv()`
+* Using `parent.env()` and a loop (or a recursive function), verify that the ancestors of `globalenv()` include `baseenv()` and `emptyenv()`

 * Write your own version of `get()` using a function written in the style of `where()`.

 * Write a function called `fget()` that finds only function objects.
 It should have two arguments, `name` and `env`, and should obey the regular scoping rules for functions: if there's an object with a matching name that's not a function, look in the parent.
 (This function should be a equivalent to `match.fun()` extended to take a second argument).
 For an added challenge, also add an `inherits` argument which controls whether the function recurses down the parents or only looks in one environment.

 * Write your own version of `exists(inherits = FALSE)` (Hint: use `ls()`).
 Write a recursive version that behaves like `inherits = TRUE`.